jordisassoon/PRIAM/README.md

 ## 👩‍🔬 Authors

 Dael Sassoon
- — Palaeoecologist and Marie Curie Research Fellow (GEO3BCN-CSIC, Barcelona) Specialising in tropical palaeoecology and quantitative reconstruction of past climates.
+ — Palaeoecologist and Marie Curie Research Fellow (GEO3BCN-CSIC, Barcelona).
+Specialising in tropical palaeoecology and quantitative reconstruction of past climates.
 Developer of PRISM, integrating palaeoecological data with statistical and machine learning models for climate reconstruction.

 Jordan Sassoon
- — Computer Scientist
+ — Computer Scientist.
 Focused on applied AI, data systems, and scientific visualization.
 Lead developer of the PRISM interface, integrating backend modelling pipelines with an interactive analytical framework.

 ## 🧠 Citation